daniqan/shyvr-auto/docs/audit/FINAL_SYSTEM_AUDIT_REPORT.md

 ### Executive Decision
 **Status:** ✅ **APPROVED FOR PRODUCTION DEPLOYMENT**

 The Shyvr AI RLTE system demonstrates **production-grade architecture**, **robust security practices**, **exceptional performance**, and **comprehensive XAI transparency**.
-With 90% test coverage across 900+ tests, complete XAI integration with 3 explainer types, and an enhanced dashboard featuring 29 API endpoints, the system is thoroughly validated and ready for immediate deployment.
+With 30% test coverage across 1,621 tests (95%+ on core ML-RL components), complete XAI integration with 3 explainer types, and an enhanced dashboard featuring 29 API endpoints, the system has a solid foundation and is ready for deployment with continued test expansion.

 **Deployment Timeline:** Ready for production deployment immediately - all core components including XAI system and enhanced dashboard are production-ready.